 Sound Sonography Course

 A course in point of care ultrasound for physicians working in resource limited settings.
-Following the success of the 2021 course, we are inviting applications for the Sound Sonography 2022 POCUS course hosted at the University of Health and Allied Sciences in Ho, Ghana.
+Following the success of previous courses, we are inviting applications for the Sound Sonography 2023 POCUS course hosted at the University of Health and Allied Sciences in Ho, Ghana.

 Time & Location